jason416/vimplus/custom_config.md

 3. build tags

-run `cscope-upd` in your root of source code tree, then you can use features of *ctags* and *cscope*
+Run `cscope-upd` in your root of source code tree, then you can use features of *ctags* and *cscope*

 # Custom config

-add thes lines in .vimrc.custom.config
+Add thes lines in .vimrc.custom.config

 ```
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""